 A. Formation of the Sun and Solar System

 The first generation of stars burned out quickly.
 2 Some of them faded away into dark isolation, with their cores forever trapped inside.
-Others, as discussed above, released their chemically rich interiors back into the giant molecular clouds of interstellar space.
-Over the next few billion years, the cycle of stars’ births and deaths continued.
-The molecular clouds recollapsed into increasingly smaller regions called nebulae.
+Others released their chemically rich interiors back into the giant molecular clouds of interstellar space.
+The molecular clouds then recollapsed into increasingly smaller regions called nebulae.
 Once again, the centers of these gassy nebulae reached critical mass and began to glow as stars.
 The star lifecycle goes on continuously.
 It would be cute to say that our sun had a “father sun” and a “grandfather sun,” but there are no clear-cut generations of stars as there are for living things.
 All we can say is that some stars lived and died in our galaxy for billions of years before the sun did, leaving their dirty gaseous remains behind.

-Planet building was a gradual constructive process that continued for a few ten-million years after the sun started to shine.
+Planet building was a gradual constructive process that continued for tens of millions of years after the sun started to shine.
 What started out as fine dust particles began to accrete randomly into dirt clods, rocks, asteroids and planetesimals about 10 km across.
 Planetesimals were large enough to attract each other gravitationally.
-Some of their collisions were violent enough to melt the planetesimals together into larger bodies.
-These were called the protoplanets.
-Eventually, eight of these protoplanets “cleaned out” their orbital zones and became the worlds that we recognize as planets today: Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus, and Neptune.
+Some of their collisions were so violent that they melted the planetesimals together into larger bodies called protoplanets.
+Eventually, eight of these protoplanets gravitationally “cleaned out” their orbital zones and became the worlds that we recognize as planets today: Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus, and Neptune.
 Other protoplanets ended up as satellites (like the moon) or dwarf planets (like Pluto).
 There are perhaps trillions of smaller bodies in the solar system, from asteroids and comets to space pebbles.
-Some zones of the accretion disk never did get gravitationally cleaned out by large bodies, so they remain cluttered with small debris.
+Some zones of the accretion disk never accumulated large bodies, so they remain cluttered with small debris.
 The largest cluttered zones are the asteroid belt between Mars and Jupiter, the Kuiper Belt just beyond the planets (Pluto’s home), and the Oort Cloud of comets 1,000 times farther out.